 100% in X minutes vs raw wattage.
 Wattage is the input; minutes-to-full is the output.
 Manufacturers quote peak wattage, but real-world charging tapers sharply past 80% to protect the cell, so a 120W phone rarely sustains 120W for the full charge.
 Always compare full-cycle minutes when you can.

 Heat and safety.
 Faster charging means more heat, which means more cooling hardware (vapour chambers, dual-cell batteries split into two halves charged in parallel).
 Brands like Honor, Xiaomi, OnePlus and Motorola Edge have invested heavily in this engineering.
-Apple, Samsung and Pixel sit mid-pack on speed but lead on long-term battery retention.
+Samsung and Pixel sit mid-pack on speed and Apple sits lower still, but all three lead on long-term battery retention.
 Pair this page with our best battery life phones and best gaming phones guides, heavy gaming drains batteries fast, so charging speed matters more than ever.